EXAM INSTRUCTIONS Individual written exam

 8. Candidates are not allowed to wear a watch during the examination.
 All rooms will be fitted with clearly visible clocks on the wall.

-19. Candidates who become ill during the actual exam can choose to hand in their paper, but if they do so they cannot hand in a medical certificate afterwards.
-A medical certificate must be submitted no later than five days after the exam.
-Failure to submit a medical certificate will result in the loss of an exam attempt and the candidate will be registered as not having met for the exam.
+21. Candidates who become ill during the actual exam can choose to hand in their paper and have it graded, but if they do so they cannot hand in a medical certificate afterwards.
+If you choose to withdraw during the exam due to illness and submit a medical certificate within five days after the exam then this exam will not be registered as an attempt.
+However, if you do not submit a medical certificate then the candidate will be registered as not having met for the exam.

-21. Candidates must show consideration for other candidates in the room to avoid any disturbances.
+23. Candidates must show consideration for other candidates in the room to avoid any disturbances.
+This also applies at the end of the examination for the sake of candidates who have been granted extra time.
 Failure to comply with this instruction may lead to immediate expulsion from the room.

 24. Candidates who do not show up for the exam will be considered as having made an exam attempt.
 Candidates who withdraw during the exam have to fill out and hand in the cover sheet and remain seated until dismissed by the invigilator.